 This is why I only invest in platforms with autoinvest functionality (or autoinvest functionality coming soon).
 Autoinvest enables me to invest in loans according to specific criteria automatically.

 The autoinvest function on Mintos gives you the option to prioritize different autoinvest strategies.
 This means that the system will execute as many orders as possible on your highest prioritized autoinvest strategy before moving on.
 I use this prioritization to invest in high-interest loans before low-interest loans.

-My autoinvest strategies are set up the following way:
+My autoinvest strategies for the primary marketplace are set up the following way: